book review: Hidden Yellow Stars

 Five-star book review of Hidden Yellow Stars!

-Hidden Yellow Stars book cover blurb
+Hidden Yellow Stars summary

 Hidden Yellow Stars is filled with heartfelt moments.